 Our Funeral Celebrant Training Tutors

-Anne is Managing Director of Civil Ceremonies Ltd and founder and Honorary President of the Institute of Civil Funerals.
-Anne created and established Civil Funerals in the UK in 2002 and founded the Institute of Civil Funerals in 2004.
+Anne is Managing Director of Civil Ceremonies Ltd. She created and established Civil Funerals in the UK in 2002 and founded the Institute of Civil Funerals in 2004.
 Her previous career included the role of New Project Director at Lifecycle Marketing Ltd and Distribution Director with Bounty Services (UK) Ltd. She has been involved in establishing many services with Local Authorities and Registration Districts across the UK, in particular Naming Ceremonies, Renewal of Marriage Vows Ceremonies and Commitment Ceremonies as well as Civil Funerals.
 Anne wrote and published ‘The Complete Guide to Naming Ceremonies’ in 2008.
-She has established the website www.celebrantsupplies.co.uk and in 2014 she set up the Child Funeral Charity (of which she is a trustee) with industry colleagues.
+She established the website www.celebrantsupplies.co.uk and in 2014 set up the Child Funeral Charity (of which she is a trustee) with industry colleagues.
 Her qualifications include a BA (Hons) Degree in Business Studies and an MBA.

 Jill Maguire – Assessor

 Jill has ten years’ experience as a Civil Funeral Celebrant in the Surrey area and was a Founder Member of the Institute of Civil Funerals.
 She spends much time supporting new local celebrants.
 Jill’s career has included adult tutoring with Surrey County Council and a lengthy career in Surrey County Council’s registration service, where she fulfilled a variety of different roles including deputy registrar and registrar of births and deaths.
 Jill has worked with Civil Ceremonies Ltd for many years training celebrants and previously registrars in technical registration procedures.
-She has conducted hundreds of funerals, marriages and the ceremonies and of course delegates always benefit hugely from her experience.
+She has conducted hundreds of funerals, marriages and the ceremonies and of course delegates always benefit hugely from her feedback as a distance learning assessor.

 John has an MSc in social sciences and has published three books.
 He works in London as a Funeral Celebrant, and since 1995 has conducted almost 2000 funerals.
 He has been a tutor on the Civil Funerals training course since 2003 and is involved with developing and presenting further ceremonies training.
 As a practitioner, John is dedicated to creating the most meaningful and effective funeral for each individual client.
 As a course tutor, he is pleased to be able to pass on some of his skills and experience, and to play a part in ensuring that new Civil Funeral Celebrants can write and deliver ceremonies to the same high standards as their more experienced colleagues.